Kalliope Amorphous in the mirror chamber, 2026

 About

-Kalliope Amorphous is an American artist whose multidisciplinary practice, developed over the past two decades, explores themes of identity and transformation.
+Kalliope Amorphous is an American artist whose multidisciplinary practice, developed over the past two decades, explores themes of archetypes, the spectral body, and transformation.
 Working in photography and self-portraiture, she creates images that explore states of transition.
 Her photographs use self-built reflective environments and other experimental processes to investigate archetypes, memory, and the boundaries of the self.

 A self-taught artist, Amorphous has exhibited and published internationally, with works held in private collections throughout the United States and abroad.
 Her work is recognized for its unique visual language and use of experimental in-camera techniques.